apache/logging-log4j2/src/site/markdown/manual/cloud.md

 as the Kafka Appender with syncSend set to true that only return control after the downstream agent acknowledges receipt of the event.
 Beware that using an Appender that writes each event individually should be kept to a minimum since it is much slower than sending buffered events.
 1. Logging to files within the container is discouraged.
-Doing so reuires that a volume be declared in the Docker configuration and that the file be tailed by a log forwarder.
+Doing so requires that a volume be declared in the Docker configuration and that the file be tailed by a log forwarder.
 However, it performs better than logging to the standard output stream.
 If logging via TCP is not an option and proper multiline handling is required then consider this option.